Inspector warned duck boat company of design flaws last year

 Since 1999, duck boats have been linked to the deaths of more than 40 people, with a troubled safety record on the road and water alike.
 Their height can obscure cars, pedestrians or bicycles from a driver’s view, and maintenance problems can be severe.

-Paul said he won’t know until the boat that sand is recovered from the lake whether it’s one of the two dozen he inspected for Ripley Entertainment in August 2017.
-He declined to share a copy of his report with The Associated Press but said he said he is willing to make it available to authorities.
+Paul said he won’t know until the boat that sank is recovered from the lake whether it’s one of the two dozen he inspected for Ripley Entertainment in August 2017.

 “I’m sure eventually it will be subpoenaed,” he said.